manush-py/Data-Analytics-practice/README.md

 # Data-Analytics-practice
-just trying to learn about github open ro help and suggestions to begin github journey!
+just trying to learn about github and open to help and suggestions to begin github journey!